brahianrosswill/ComfyUI-geltz/README.md

 ---

-### FFT Jitter (fftj)

-Improves details by adding tiny jitters to self-attention using an FFT.
-Values above `0.5` may do the opposite.

----

 ### Quantile Match Scaling (qms)

 Precise rescaling of CFG to prevent oversaturation.
 Does not affect original structure.
 Hooks pre-CFG and rescales the guidance g = cond − uncond by matching low, mid, and high frequency quantiles to the conditional.